Skip to content

 1. Create the Front account & configure core settings

 • Choose the right Front plan (features like shared inboxes, routing rules, analytics, custom objects) to match your expected usage.
+Some features — custom objects, advanced analytics — are only available on higher-tier plans.

 • Set up organisation settings: company name, timezone, default language, data residency (if applicable).